hasibzunair/FitLensAI/README.md

     M --> A
 ```

+### Limitations and Future Work

+The model fails when asked to provide detailed answers in বাংলা, bascially when required to generate long and coherent sequences of text.
+While Fitness-VQA includes samples in বাংলা, the dataset is insufficient for the model to learn and generate accurate, context-appropriate and detailed responses in the language.
+It struggles to understand and capture the nuances of বাংলা, resulting in incomplete or irrelevant outputs.
+Future work will aim at incorporating diverse and extensive multilingual training data to enhance the model's ability to handle such tasks effectively and expand its applicability real-world multilingual scenarios.

 ### Takeaways

-This project demonstrates that we can carefully design datasets such that a single model can have multimodal, multilingual and multi-turn conversational capabilities.
+This project demonstrates that we can design and build datasets such that only a single model can have multimodal, multilingual and multi-turn conversational capabilities.
 All this, without relying on other models, for example machine translation models to translate from one language to another.

 ### Todos